Asylum2032/foresightinteractive/pages/factors/factor_legal_protection.md

 ![image-left](/assets/images/LegalProtection.jpg){: .align-left }

 # Legal Pathways to International Protection
-The options through which international protection can be legally pursued may change based on reforms to global agreements, national level legisla-tion, in conjunction with technologies that enable new processes and operations.
+The options through which international protection can be legally pursued may change based on reforms to global agreements, national level legislation, in conjunction with technologies that enable new processes and operations.

 |